 My classes are yoga classes, not wellness classes.
 The wellness industry has created a bit of confusion regarding what yoga was and currently has the power to be in the right setting.
-If students understand a few key parts of the yoga class prior to attending they will be able to discern if this is the right class setting for themselves currently.
+If students understand a few key parts of the yoga class prior to attending they will be able to discern if this is the right class setting for themselves and what they will receive from my teachings.

 Time

 The classes begin on time and end on time, students need to arrive well before the class start time- I recommend arriving no later than 5 minutes prior to class.
 Your nervous system is able to settle into a slower pace in those 5 minutes.
-You have time to turn your phone off, orientate yourself in the new settling, take your shoes and coat off, find your mat and have a few moments of quietness prior to the class commencing.
-Other people around you benefit from you being on time, being prepared for what you are about to do, being self contained and not bringing a chaotic energy is the kindest thing you can do for yourself and your fellow students.
+See; Tapas.

 Phones & Smart watches